voxpupuli/puppet-filemapper/README.markdown

 If `self.pre_flush_hook` raises an exception, the flush will not occur and the provider will be marked as failed and will refuse to perform any more flushes.
-If some sort of critical error occured, this can force the provider to error out before it starts stomping on files.
+If some sort of critical error occurred, this can force the provider to error out before it starts stomping on files.

 `self.post_flush_hook` is guaranteed to run after any filesystem operations occur.
 This can be used for recovery if something goes wrong during the flush.
-If this method raises an exception, the provider will be makred as failed and will refuse to perform any more flushes.
+If this method raises an exception, the provider will be marked as failed and will refuse to perform any more flushes.

 Removing empty files